Debugging and Analysis

 The RPL analysis dialog has been designed to be user-customizable.
 With a few menu selections, the user can show only the items and information that is useful for the given task.

-As shown in Figure 4.12, the dialog can display a large amount of information.
+Figure 4.12, the dialog can display a large amount of information.
 For most tasks, however, only a subset of that information is useful.
 The Window menu allows the user to quickly specify which types of items and information to display in the current views.

 All user settings are saved with the user’s RiverWare preferences file.
 So settings made in the current session will be preserved for future RiverWare sessions run from the same login, regardless of the model or RPL set loaded.